Joedy Wall

 Joedy Wall is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2021 provincial election.
 He represents the electoral district of Cape St. Francis as a member of the Newfoundland and Labrador Progressive Conservative Party.
 Prior to his election, Wall was the Mayor of Pouch Cove.
+Wall supported Tony Wakeham in the 2023 provincial PC party leadership race.

 Wall unsuccessfully ran in the 2019 federal election as the Conservative candidate in St. John's East.

+Wall was re-elected in the 2025 Newfoundland and Labrador general election.

+On October 29, 2025, Wall was appointed Minister of Housing, Minister of Social Supports and Well Being, Minister of Poverty Reduction, Minister Responsible for the Status of Persons with Disabilities, and the Deputy Government House Leader.